Fight still ahead for Texas’ Ken Paxton after historic impeachment deepens GOP divisions

 Republican Texas Gov. Greg Abbott has remained silent about Paxton all week , including after Saturday’s impeachment.
 Abbott, who was the state’s attorney general prior to Paxton’s taking the job in 2015, has the power to appoint a temporary replacement pending the outcome in the Senate trial.

-It is not year clear when the Senate trial will take place.
 Final removal of Paxton would require a two-thirds vote in the Senate, where Republican members are generally aligned with the party’s hard right.
-The Senate is led by Lt.
-Gov. Dan Patrick, who has served as state chairman for former President Donald Trump’s campaigns in Texas.
+Patrick, the presiding officer, has served as state chairman for Trump’s campaigns in Texas.

+A group of Senate Republicans issued identical statements late Saturday and Sunday saying they “welcome and encourage communication from our constituents.”
+But the group also said they now consider themselves jurors and will not discuss the Paxton case.

 Before the vote Saturday, Trump and U.S. Sen. Ted Cruz came to Paxton’s defense, with the senator calling the impeachment process “a travesty” and saying the attorney general’s legal troubles should be left to the courts.